Masiesworld/Masiesworld-python-api-challenge/README.md

 * Southern Hemisphere - Humidity (%) vs. Latitude

+## Three major findings:
+1. There is a strong correlation between max tempurature and latitude;
+2. There tends to be minimal relationship between humidity and latitude in South hemisphere. (r<0.1)
+3. There is weak correlation between Cloudiness (%) and latitude.

 # Part II VacationPy
 In this part I use weather data to plan future vacations.
 Jupyter-gmaps and the Google Places API fare also used for this part.